 - Identify any trees including those proposed to be removed and those to be retained

 - Details of species classifications, locations and significance (if known)

 - Approximate height, circumference of trunk and canopy spread of trees

 - Identify any trees with nests, hollows or other potential nesting/roosting values

 - Any proposed revegetation and/or rehabilitation on the site

 State vegetation protection legislation

-The Department of Environment and Resource Management (DERM) administer the Vegetation Management Act.
+The Department of Natural Resources and Mines (DNRM) administer the Vegetation Management Act 1999.

-If you would like to know whether you need a permit to clear vegetation under this state legislation, contact DERM on 13 74 68 or visit the DERM website.
+If you would like to know whether you need a permit to clear vegetation under this state legislation, contact DNRM on 13 74 68 or visit the DNRM website.